-Christ says must less about the planet, ge.
+Christ says much less about the planet, ge.
 He says that the meek shall inherit the earth.
 Whenever he talks about "heaven" in relationship to the planet, he uses ge.
 The word for sky is masculine and the word for earth or ground is feminine so they represent the two basic aspects of the universe.
 When he talked about the earth passing away, he talks about ge.
 Christ will be lifted up from the planet, not human society (Jhn 12:32).
 This is contrasted with a seed the must fall into the planet and die to produce fruit (Jhn 12:24).

 To see a clear contrast between his two use of the term, look at Mat 5:13. where he talks about "the salt of the earth" and the following verse, Mat 5:14, where he talk about "the light of the world."
 In both, he is addressing his followers.
 In the first, he is talking about their natural wit.
 In the second, he is talking about what they know that human society doesn't know.

 This brings us to a discussion of where "heaven" fits into this picture.

 Christ most commonly uses the Greek word translated as "heaven", that is, ouranos, which actually means "sky."
 The same word is translated as "sky", for example, when referring to birds.
 This word is used in the singular and plural, where the singular seems to refer to our planet's sky while the plural seems to refer to the universe.
 However, in one verse, Matthew 7:21, Jesus uses both singular and plural together, singular for the "realm of the sky" and plural to describe the location of the Divine, "in the skies."
 This is unusual because in referring to both the kingdom of heaven or his Father in heaven, the plural, "skies" is most often used.
 When referring to the vault of the sky, the singular. "sky", is most often used.
 See this article on the kingdom of heaven.